 You can view wheelchair spaces by downloading the seating plan for Downstairs at the MAC

 Upstairs at the MAC

 Seating is unreserved in this theatre.
-We will work with you to meet whatever your needs may be – please chat to our staff when buying or collecting tickets if you have any support needs or register with our Access Charter.
+We will work with you to meet whatever your needs may be - please chat to our staff when buying tickets if you have any support needs or register with our Access Register.

 Captioned performances are scheduled throughout our programme and these shows are highlighted on the website.
 You can also contact our box office for more information by email on email@example.com or by phone on 028 9023 5053.

 We have an audio loop at our box office in the foyer and in both theatres, Downstairs at the MAC and Upstairs at the MAC.